v0lt13/EditorAttributesDocs/docs/source/GettingStarted/goodpractices.rst

 .. note::
-	These are just some general reccomandations to follow when using this package, you don't have to abide by them like laws, if you already have a workflow that fits better for you, feel are free to use it.
+	These are just some general reccomandations to follow when using this package, you don't have to abide by them like laws, if you already have a workflow that fits better for you, feel free to use it.

 Using the void struct
 ---------------------